ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/how-to/use-morelikethis.java.markdown

-# Session : How to use MoreLikeThis?
+# Session: How to use MoreLikeThis?

 `MoreLikeThis` is available through `advanced()` in session operations.
 This method returns articles similar to the provided input.